 Trumpeter Swan Yearling Pair

-IMPORTANT ORDERING INFORMATION: Swans are shipped on Wednesdays, USPS Priority Mail Express, and will typically arrive in 1-2 days at your local post office.
+IMPORTANT ORDERING INFORMATION: Swans are shipped on Wednesdays, via airline cargo, and will arrive the same day.
+They will need to be picked up from the airport upon arrival.
 Shipping and transportation crate is included in the price of your birds.
-Swans are not available for pickup.
+Swans are not available for local pickup.
 All swans for sale by Meyer Hatchery are pinioned, which means they are unable to fly.

 Known as the largest swan breed of North American residency, the Trumpeter Swan matures between 20-30 pounds, stands 4 feet tall, and has a wingspan of 7-8 feet.
 Their plumage is all white and they have a very long neck.
 They also have broad, flat bills with small serrations.
 The name of this bird comes from the call they emit, sounding like a deep, loud, resonant tone, much like a trumpet call.